 By the way, I suggest that you always use the Document resize feature to resize your images to the viewing size.
 After that add some sharpening before exporting your images, instead of just resizing them on export.
 This will make your images look sharper when viewed online.
 You can learn more resizing for the web using Affinity Photo in my Affinity Photo Video Course.

 #10 Use The History Panel To Go Back In Time

-If you regret some of your recent edits and want to revert to a previous stage of your editing process, you can use the history panel to backstep the edits you did, that you want to undo.
+If you regret some of your recent edits, you can use the history panel to backstep the edits you did.

 You can also add snapshots to mark milestones in your edit process.
 You can always revert to a snapshot in just a few clicks.

 #11 Set Affinity Photo To Auto-Save To Avoid Losing Work